The History of Queen Anne Chocolates

 Due to World War II, Morton Patterson left New Zealand and returned to Canada leaving Hollis Reed, his Manager, to run the Adams Bruce bakeries and Queen Anne chocolate and ice cream business.

-So many people have told me over the years that Queen Anne Chocolates were the ultimate, 'sort after' gift.
+So many people have told me over the years that Queen Anne Chocolates were the ultimate, 'sought after' gift.
 To be given a gift of "Queen Anne’s" was a wonderful thing.
 Of course the only thing better than a 1 Pound box of Queen Anne chocolates was a 2 Pound box!

 1934 Queen Anne Shops